Caimito Navigator

 3. Leaders Receive Clarity

-Each week, leadership receives actionable intelligence — not raw data to sift through, but clear recommendations ready for decisions.
-“Address critical API dependency for Team Beta immediately.”
+Each week, leadership receives actionable guidance — not raw data to sift through, but clear recommendations ready for decisions.
+“Address critical API dependency for Team Beta soon.”
 “Platform team capacity constrained — three teams blocked.”

-This is where scattered signals become strategic action.
+This is where scattered signals become coordinated action.
 Pattern recognition surfaces what matters.
 Developer narratives provide context.
 Clear paths emerge from complexity.
-Leadership can finally act on reality instead of waiting for the next status meeting to reveal what everyone else already knew.
+Leadership can support the team earlier instead of waiting for the next status meeting to reveal what everyone else already knew.

 Navigator workflow: Engineers log briefly, Navigator synthesizes, Leaders receive clarity